Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 The best way of rotating and flipping *S* so as to minimize the RMSD between the resulting vectors *s* and *t* can be found with a method called the **Kabsch algorithm**.
 Explaining this algorithm requires some advanced linear algebra and is beyond the scope of our work but is described <a href="https://en.wikipedia.org/wiki/Kabsch_algorithm" target="_blank">here</a>.

-## PDB format represents a protein’s structure

-The Kabsch algorithm offers a compelling way to determine the similarity of two protein structures.
-We can convert a protein containing *n* amino acids into a vector of length *n* by selecting a single representative point from each amino acid.
-We typically use the alpha carbon, the amino acid's centrally located carbon atom; the position of this atom will be present in the `.pdb` file for a given structure.

 ## PDB format represents a protein's structure

 The Kabsch algorithm offers a compelling way to determine the similarity of two protein structures.
 We can convert a protein containing *n* amino acids into a vector of length *n* by selecting a single representative point from each amino acid.
 We typically use the alpha carbon, the amino acid’s centrally located carbon atom.